-Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught Literacy Fiction Nonfiction Instructional writing and Story Telling This term children will develop their instructional writing and story-telling through the text 'How to wash a woolly mammoth' by Michelle Robinson.
+Curriculum Area Title of Unit of Work (where appropriate) Brief Description of what is being taught Literacy Instructional writing and Story Telling This term children will develop their instructional writing and story-telling through the text 'How to wash a woolly mammoth' by Michelle Robinson.
 Children will write their own instructions for how to make a maraca linking with our topic on Mexico and will create their own story using instructions.
-Poetry Winter poems Children will explore word patterns and exciting and vocabulary choices looking at a variety of winter poems.
-Mathematics Calculation: Addition and Subtraction Solve problems with addition and subtraction: using concrete objects and pictorial representations, including those involving numbers, quantities and measures; applying their increasing knowledge of mental and written methods.
+Michael Rosen poems Children will explore word patterns and exciting and humourous vocabulary choices looking at poems by Michael Rosen.
+Mathematics Addition and Subtraction.
+Solve problems with addition and subtraction: using concrete objects and pictorial representations, including those involving numbers, quantities and measures; applying their increasing knowledge of mental and written methods.
 Recognise and use the inverse relationship between addition and subtraction and use this to check calculations and solve missing number problems.
 Measurement: Money Recognise and use symbols for pounds (£) and pence (p); combine amounts to make a particular value.
 Find different combinations of coins that equal the same amounts of money.
 Solve simple problems in a practical context involving addition and subtraction of money of the same unit, including giving change.
-Statistics Interpret and construct simple pictograms, tally charts, block diagrams and simple tables.
-Ask and answer simple questions by counting the number of objects in each category and sorting the categories by quantity.
-Ask and answer questions about totalling and comparing categorical data.
-Position and Direction Use mathematical vocabulary to describe position, direction and movement including movement in a straight line and distinguishing between rotation as a turn and in terms of right angles for quarter, half and three-quarter turns (clockwise and anticlockwise).
-Order and arrange combinations of mathematical objects in patterns and sequences Science Not taught this topic

-Computing Programming Children will develop their understanding of algorithms, creating and debugging code and using floor roamer robots and apps to create their own batch of code.
-Art and Design Painting Pastels Children will explore Mexican traditional art through the context of 'The Day of the Dead', focusing on markmaking, patterns and colour schemes.
+Science Not taught this topic Computing Children will develop their understanding of algorithms, creating and debugging code and using floor roamer robots and apps to create their own batch of code.
+Art and Design Children will explore Mexican traditional art through the context of 'The Day of the Dead', focusing on markmaking, patterns and colour schemes.
 Children will decorate their own 'Day of the Dead' mask.
-They will also look at the Mexican artists Frida Kahlo and Diego Rivera.
 Music Christmas production Children will further develop their singing voice and performance skills through our Christmas production.
 Design and Technology Children will research a range of festive decorations, design their own decorations.
 Children will evaluate their designs and plan changes for future projects.
-History Not taught this topic Geography Mexico Children will locate the UK and Mexico on a map.
+History Not taught this topic Geography Children will locate the UK and Mexico on a map.
 They will understand similarities and differences between Mexico and Cambridge.
 We will develop our map skills by learning about grid references and compass points.
-Languages Not taught this topic Physical Education Gymnastics Children will develop their agility, balance and coordination through gymnastics focusing on varied movement and travelling using floor and wall apparatus.
-Games Children will also improve their passing, shooting and travelling skills in football.
-PSHE and Citizenship Family and Friends Children will explore the concept of friendship, identifying what a friend is and does, recognising the importance of diversity in friendship.
-Anti-bullying Week Change starts with us.
-Religious Education Why is Christmas important to Christians?
-Children will learn about some of the key traditions celebrated at Christmas time, for example, Why are presents given?
-Children will also be introduced to the meaning of advent and explore what advent calendars symbolise.
-Cooking and Nutrition Children will learn about basic culinary hygiene practices, healthy eating and knife skills to prepare Mexican guacamole.
+Languages TBC Physical Education Children will develop their agility, balance and coordination through gymnastics focusing on varied movement and travelling using floor and wall apparatus.
+Children will also improve their passing, shooting and travelling skills in football.
+PHSE and Citizenship Children will learn about Myself and My Relationships.